Freedom of religion in Asia by country: Legal system and restrictions

 Both Muslims and non-Muslims are tried under the unified court system, incorporating both secular law and Shari'a (Islamic law).
 Convicted Muslims may earn a sentence reduction of a few months by memorizing the Qur'an.
-Litigants in civil cases may request the Shari'a courts to assume jurisdiction.

 The law provides for a prison sentence of up to seven years for defaming, desecrating, or committing blasphemy against Islam, Christianity, or Judaism.

 Religious groups are required to register with the government.
 Unregistered religious groups that engage in worship activities are illegal, and members of those groups are subject to deportation.
 However, this is rarely enforced, and non-registered religious groups have been able to worship in private without disruption.

 Converting to another religion from Islam is considered apostasy and is technically a capital offense; however, since the country gained independence in 1971, there has been no recorded execution or other punishment for such an act.

 The government regulates the publication, importation, and distribution of all religious books and materials.
-However, in practice, individuals and religious institutions are not prevented from importing holy books and other religious items for personal or congregational use.
-Non-Muslim religious symbols are not allowed to be displayed in public, but representatives of minority religious communities in Qatar reported that they were allowed to wear traditional religious garments.
+However, in the past, individuals and religious institutions were not prevented from importing holy books and other religious items for personal or congregational use.
+Non-Muslim religious symbols are not allowed to be displayed in public, but representatives of minority religious communities in Qatar have previously reported that they were allowed to wear traditional religious garments.

-The government discouraged Qatari citizens and residents from taking part in the Umra or annual Hajj due to the severing of relations between Qatar and Saudi Arabia.
+From 2017 to 2020, the government discouraged Qatari citizens and residents from taking part in the Umra or annual Hajj due to the severing of relations between Qatar and Saudi Arabia, permission was again granted in 2021.